magiblot/tvision/README.md

 * It is compatible with already present data types (`char *`), so it does not require intrusive modifications to existing code.
 * It is the same encoding used for terminal I/O, so redundant conversions are avoided.
-* Conformance to the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/), which exposes many other advantages.
+* Several other advantages enumerated in the [UTF-8 Everywhere Manifesto](http://utf8everywhere.org/).

 Note that when built with Borland C++, Turbo Vision does not support Unicode.
 However, this does not affect the way Turbo Vision applications are written, since the API extensions are designed to allow for encoding-agnostic code.